mattrussell2/gradescope-autograder/README.md

 | `MANAGE_TOKENS` | `"false"` | Whether or not to do token management [default of `"false"` will skip tokens entirely] - NOTE: variable needs to be in quotes |
 | `POSTGRES_REMOTE_VARNAME` | `"POSTGRES_REMOTE_PATH"` | Variable name of the environment variable which holds the URL of the postgres db.
 [NOTE!! this variable is substitued with the actual value and put into the container at build time; if you change either the value here, or the actual value of the URL in your `~/.bashrc` file, you will need to rebuild your container.
 This goes for both Docker and zip build methods.] |

 Now, every time a student submits, prior to the autograder running, tokens will be checked if the assignment is late.
 If the token check fails, the autograder will fail immediately.
-You will want to let students know that in gradescope, if they click 'Submission History' at the bottom of the autograder page, they can 'activate' a different submission.
+You will want to let students know that in Gradescope, if they click 'Submission History' at the bottom of the autograder page, they can 'activate' a different submission.
 Thus, they can choose which submission they would like to be used for grading.

+Note also that students rows and assignment columns will be added the database automatically by the autograder.

 ## Security
 Security concerns have been raised re: Gradescope's containers by a number of people over the years.
 Our approach to maximizing security is as follows: